cubensquare/K8S-v1.26-installation-containerd/INSTALLATION STEPS.md

   sudo apt-get install -y kubelet kubeadm kubectl
 ```

-# ERROR :  Recently post gpg update, there is an intermittent issue in downloading and updating the gpg.
+# Incase if you face error in above steps , follow below commands .
+ERROR :  Recently post gpg update, there is an intermittent issue in downloading and updating the gpg.
 Follow below steps incase if you face GPG error

 ```bash
 sudo apt update